-A short film about one of Bristol’s most loved music venue.
-Includes interviews from those who knew it best, looking at what made it special and what’s next now it’s closed its doors.
+A short film about one of Bristol’s must loved music venues.
+Includes interviews from those who knew it best, looking at what made it special.

 Demolition of the old bonded warehouse in Bristol City docks.
 Huge crowds turned out to see this historic event.

 “Demolition of Bonded Warehouses, Bristol City Docks” by JayBee6011.

 Join a Facebook groups to discover more photos, films and discussions about the past in your area.

 More Bristol pages

 - The City And County Of Bristol, England